How we evaluate charities

 What makes a charity effective?

 We consider research from independent charity evaluators and academia to identify the very best projects to support.
-We use the work of GiveWell, Giving What We Can and The Life You Can Save.
-We further review whether the work of each highly recommended charities is in line with our purpose, and ensure our partnership would be beneficial within the landscape of Australian charitable giving.
+We currently use the work of GiveWell, Giving What We Can and The Life You Can Save.
+We further review whether the work of each highly recommended charity is in line with our purpose, and ensure our partnership would be beneficial within the landscape of Australian charitable giving.

 In order to identify the most highly effective charities, we use the following four criteria: